1. How hormones can affect breast cancer

 - Treat breast cancer that has come back or spread

-3. Progesterone and breast cancer
+4. Progesterone receptor positive (PR-positive) breast cancer

 Progesterone is another hormone that plays a role in the female reproductive system.
+Men also produce small amounts of progesterone.

 Sometimes breast cancer cells contain progesterone receptors.
 This is called progesterone receptor positive or PR-positive breast cancer.